dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ### Prevent code duplication and hardcoded values

 Some of you might have noticed that, in the last example, I hardcoded the expected values of `spacing` in both the CSS and the utility files.
-If one value is removed or added, this might be an issue because we must keep the two files in sync.
+If a value is removed or added, this might be an issue because we must keep the two files in sync.

 If you’re building a library, automated visual regression tests will probably catch this kind of issue.
 Anyway, if it still bothers you, a solution might be to reach for CSS Modules and either use [typed-css-modules](https://blog.logrocket.com/write-type-safe-css-modules/) or throw a runtime error for unsupported values: